 How Many MVA Points for a Bel Air DUI?

 If a person receives a PBJ, then the MVA will not assess points to that driver’s record.
 However, if the driver receives a finding of guilty, then the MVA will assess points.
 If convicted of DUI the following points apply:

 Too many points on your driving record can lead to a suspension, revocation or requirement to participate in the Ignition Interlock (“II”) program.
 The II program required drivers to install, through an approved provider, a device in their car.
 This device is connected to the vehicle’s ignition system.
 The II device will require the driver to blow into the machine once the car is started.
 In addition, the driver must blow into the device as the car is driving about every 15 minutes.

 Who is the Best Bel Air DUI Lawyer?

 There is no standard system providing the best Bel Air DUI lawyer.
-But, the Law Offices of Randolph Rice have been recognized by Super Lawyers, Avvo 10 out of 10 Superb Lawyer, and Lead Counsel Rated.
+But, the Rice, Murtha & Psoras have been recognized by Super Lawyers, Avvo 10 out of 10 Superb Lawyer, and Lead Counsel Rated.
 Mr. Rice has received numerous awards for his work in Maryland DUI Law.
 He is respected by the Judges and State’s Attorneys that prosecute DUI and DWI cases in Bel Air and Harford County, Maryland.

 If you’ve been charged with a DUI, contact the office today at (410) 694-7291 or 1-800-470-RICE to schedule a free DUI consultation.
 You will meet with attorney Randolph Rice to discuss your case and how he can help you.